LinkedInLearning/advanced-laravel-4380124/README.md

 # Advanced Laravel
-This is the repository for the LinkedIn Learning course `Advanced Laravel`.
+This is the repository for the LinkedIn Learning course Advanced Laravel.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Advanced Laravel][lil-thumbnail-url]

+As an open-source web application framework, Laravel offers you expressive, elegant syntax and an enjoyable creative experience.
+But how can you make the most of its features?
+In this course, full-stack web developer and tech educator Shruti Balasa guides you through advanced concepts in Laravel.
+Go over how to establish project requirements and set up your project.
+Learn how to create user roles, write your own middleware, use gates, and more.
+Dive into advanced eloquent features, including many-to-many relationships, eager loading, attaching and detaching relationships, and writing complex queries and query scopes.
+Find out how to do more with custom commands, events, listeners, and logs.
+Explore the intricacies of notifications, queueing, and scheduling, then step through the process of testing in Laravel.
+Plus, gain an understanding of how Laravel works, including the role of service containers and service providers, as well as how Facades work.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.